LIFE STORY

 Textiles were one example.
 Another was the importance of mid-tech.

-The lesson of Japan, where venture capitalists were rare. was that something like a computer industry was much more likely to emerge from large firms like Sony, NEC or Hitachi already making a range of mid-tech items – TVs, copiers, fax machines etc.
+The lesson of Japan, where venture capitalists were rare, was that something like a computer industry was much more likely to emerge from large firms like Sony, NEC or Hitachi already making a range of mid-tech items – TVs, copiers, fax machines etc.

 This successful mid-tech production would provide the skills and capital – the base – needed to move gradually into making higher tech goods.

 Waiting for new high-tech companies to emerge from garages would take time, and talent.
-And given the lack of individualistic entrepreneurs (Steve Jobs for example) that talent would have to come from existing mid-tech companies.
+And given Japan’s lack of individualistic entrepreneurs (Steve Jobs for example) that talent would have to come from existing mid-tech companies.

 Meanwhile Australia was busily using tariff cuts to close down not just textiles but also the very few reasonably large mid-tech firms it had, and which might just possibly have been able to evolve and survive as in Japan.